 “Our office was flooded.
 We had to stand on chairs,” says Salma Parvin, a staff member of the centre, pointing to mildew marks on the walls.
 “Very few patients came to access services.”

-“During floods there are lots of challenges,” says Dr. Laila Arjumand Banu at the Belkuchi Upzila Health & Family Planning Complex.
+“During floods there are lots of challenges,” says Dr. Laila Arjumand Banu at the Belkuchi Upazila Health & Family Planning Complex.
 “People get stuck and may forget to use the normal family planning methods.”

 The inability to access medical centres during floods can have other repercussions.